Higher Koszul duality and $n$-affineness: Betti stacks and n -affineness

+vanishes.
+Thus, to show the monadicity of the functor \eqref{functor:monadicaffine2} it is sufficient to check that if a simplicial diagram $M_{\bullet}$ of $u$-complete $\mathrm{C}^{\bullet}(\mathbf{B}^{2t}\ZZ;\Bbbk)$-modules splits as a simplicial diagram of $\Bbbk$-modules, then its geometric realization is itself $u$-complete.
+Since the forgetful functor \eqref{functor:forgetful} commutes with all limits and colimits, for any integer $q\in\ZZ$ we have a chain of isomorphisms of $\Bbbk$-vector spaces

-under the equivalence $\LocSys(\Omega_*X;\Bbbk)\simeq\LMod_{\Bbbk\otimes\Omega^2_*X}$ of \eqref{lemma:koszulduality}.
-So, the proof of \cref{obstruction} actually passes through the proof of the following de-categorified analogue. \begin{lemma} Let $X$ be a space, and assume $\Bbbk$ to be a semisimple commutative ring.
-If there exists $\Bbbk$ a base point $x$ such that $\pi_1(X,x)$ contains an element $g$ either of infinite order, or such that the order of $g$ is a unit in $\Bbbk$, then the Betti stack $X_{\operatorname{B}}$ is not almost $0$-affine. \end{lemma} \end{porism} \begin{remark} \cref{obstruction} is \textit{not} a necessary condition.
-As we will explain in \cref{remark:counterexampletruncated}, \cref{ex:bcpinfty} shows that $\mathbf{B}\CC\PP^{\scriptstyle\infty}\simeq\mathbf{B}^3\ZZ$ is $1$-affine. \end{remark} We conclude this section by studying in detail two examples.
-The infinite projective space $\CC\PP^{\scriptstyle\infty}$ has non-trivial, free second homotopy group.
-Thus, by \cref{obstruction}, it is not $1$-affine.
-We will give a direct proof of this fact, which essentially already appeared in Teleman \cite{teleman}.
-The second example we will discuss is the circle $S^1$.
-Since $S^1$ is $1$-truncated it is $1$-affine by \cref{thm:1affineness1truncated}.
-We will give a different argument for the $1$-affineness of $S^1$, following \cite{teleman} and \cite{gammage2023perverse}.
-In fact, both examples can be viewed as instances of the emerging picture of 3d Homological Mirror Symmetry: we refer the reader to \cite{teleman}, \cite{gammage2023perverse} and references therein for additional information. \begin{exmp} Let $X\coloneqq\CC\PP^{\scriptstyle\infty}$ be the infinite-dimensional projective space.
+where we used the fact that $\oblv_{\mathrm{C}^{\bullet}(\mathbf{B}^{2t}\ZZ;\Bbbk)}M_{\bullet}$ is split and so its geometric realization is universal.
+Since each $M_n$ was complete, this is $0$ for all integers $q$, and so we conclude that $\lim_{u}\colim_{\bDelta^{\op}}M_n\simeq0$ in virtue of the left and right completion of the $t$-structure on $\Mod_{\Bbbk}$. \end{enumerate} \end{proof} We conclude this section by studying in detail two examples, providing two different (and somewhat more direct) proofs of the $1$-affineness of the Betti stack of the circle $S^1$, and of the non-$1$-affineness of the Betti stack of the infinite projective space $\CC\PP^{\scriptstyle\infty}$.
+Both examples essentially already appeared in the literature, and can be viewed as instances of the emerging picture of 3d Homological Mirror Symmetry: we refer the reader to \cite{teleman}, \cite{gammage2023perverse} and references therein for additional information. \begin{exmp} Let $X\coloneqq\CC\PP^{\scriptstyle\infty}$ be the infinite-dimensional projective space.
 It is a simply connected CW complex whose based loop space is homotopy equivalent to the circle, i.e.,

 In particular, there is an equivalence of $\mathbb{E}_2$-algebras $ \operatorname{C}_{\bullet}(\Omega^2_*X;\Bbbk) \simeq \Bbbk[t,t^{-1}] $.
 This yields an equivalence of monoidal categories

 We can use this to obtain an interesting alternative description of $\LocSysCat(X;\Bbbk)$.
 Indeed, we can write a chain of equivalences